Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 1. **Segregation of Stages:** Production, test, and development stages MUST be separated using different environments (e.g., separate clusters or cloud environments using separate accounts/subscriptions).

-2. **Isolated Connections:** Connections between different environments MUST NOT be possible.
+2. *Restricted Connections:** Connections to different environments MUST be restricted.

 3. **Resource Isolation:** Resources MUST NOT be shared between production and other environments, especially no secret storage.